Previous

 BUN, or Blood Urea Nitrogen, is an indicator of liver and kidney function.
 BUN measures the amount of nitrogen in your blood that comes from the waste product, urea.
 Urea is the main nitrogenous broken-down product of protein.
 Urea is made in the liver and leaves your body through urine.

-High BUN levels can be caused by kidney disease, a high protein diet, an infection or fever, or thyroid issues.
+High BUN levels - Can be caused by kidney disease, a high protein diet, an infection or fever, or thyroid issues.
 It can also be caused by: inflammation, dehydration, stress, GI bleed, poor circulation, or severe burns.
 If you have high BUN levels, this could be an indicator that you have an underlying health condition.

-Low BUN levels can be caused by anabolic steroids, higher IGF-1, and/or growth hormone.
+Low BUN levels -Can be caused by anabolic steroids, higher IGF-1, and/or growth hormone.
 Genetic deficiency, pregnancy, over hydration, low protein diet, and impaired liver function can also be the cause of a lower BUN value.

 Symptoms: